1994 Dallas Cowboys season: Week One at Pittsburgh Steelers

 Barry Switzer's debut as Cowboys head coach was a 26–9 victory over the Steelers and third-year coach Bill Cowher.
 Undrafted kicker Chris Boniol kicked four field goals while the Steelers managed a Neil O'Donnell touchdown run and a field goal.
 Despite the lopsided win, Michael Irvin said afterward, "We did not look sharp."

 Week Two vs. Houston Oilers

 Dallas's home opener was a 20–17 win over their in-state AFC cousin the Houston Oilers.
 Though the Oilers closed to within 20–17 they got no further.
+It would be the final time the Cowboys would face an NFL team from Houston until Week 1 of 2002 vs the Houston Texans.

 Monday Night Football vs. Detroit Lions

 The Cowboys struggled against the Lions, falling behind 17–7, but rallied to tie the game.
 Lions' kicker Jason Hanson missed a short field goal attempt ending regulation, then in overtime another Hanson kick was blocked.
 Troy Aikman fumbled to the Lions and Hanson booted a 44-yarder for the 20–17 Lions win.